MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 search.appverid:
 - MET150
 ---
-# Manage user privileges with view-only mode in Viva Engage
+# Manage user privileges with view-only mode in Viva Engage (Private Preview)

+>[!IMPORTANT]
+>View-only mode for Viva Engage is currently available only for private preview customers.
+The features described here are subject to change.

 Microsoft 365 Global admins, Engage admins, and network admins can use view-only mode to prevent a user from contributing content to the Viva Engage network.